-CodeTogether supports coding alone or with a group, and you can even have multiple groups in a session.
-If the host allows participants to drive/edit when starting a session, everyone in the session can choose choose whether to explore/edit code alone or in a group.
-Multiple groups of developers, as well as individual developers, can code or browse the shared workspace simultaneously.
+CodeTogether supports coding alone or with a group in a shared room, and you can even have multiple rooms in a session.
+If the host allows participants to drive/edit when starting a session, everyone in the session can choose whether to explore/edit code alone or in a room.
+Multiple rooms of developers, as well as individual developers, can code or browse the shared workspace simultaneously.

 Note: When multiple developers are typing simultaneously in the same file, language features like content assist, validation, navigation, etc. will continue to work for each editor, but performance may be affected.
 We are continuing to improve the reliability of these features in such cases.

-When in a group, typically, all members of the group share the same editing context—the same cursor position and the same selection, in the same file.
-If permissions were granted when the host started the session, any member of the group can drive the session by opening new files, making selections or editing code.
-Other members in the group will follow the driver.
+When in a room, typically, all members in the room share the same editing context—the same cursor position and the same selection, in the same file.
+If permissions were granted when the host started the session, any member in the room can drive the session by opening new files, making selections or editing code.
+Other members in the room will follow the driver.
 No special process is needed to switch drivers, just open a file or start coding yourself, and the others will now be following you.

 Quick Investigations and Edits

-If a member is actively typing in the group, but another member wants to make a small correction elsewhere or just take a quick look at another piece of code, they can do so without leaving the current group.
+If a member is actively typing in the room, but another member wants to make a small correction elsewhere or just take a quick look at another piece of code, they can do so without leaving the current room.
 They can just navigate to the point of interest, and even make edits if desired.
 After a short timeout, they will be brought back to the active coder’s location.
-Other members in the group, and most importantly, the active coder, will not be affected by this and they will continue to remain in the same location.
+Other members in the room, and most importantly, the active coder, will not be affected by this and they will continue to remain in the same location.

-When you join a session, you are automatically placed in a group of developers.* To change to a different group, click a member name from a different group in the CodeTogether view.
+When you join a session, you are automatically placed in a room of developers.* To change to a different room, double-click on the room in the Coding Rooms node in the CodeTogether view.

-If coding alone, you have the following options to join a group:
+If coding alone, you have the following options to join a group in a room:

 - In the browser, turn on the Shared Cursor toggle in the menu bar, or use the Ctrl + K C hotkey*

-- In Eclipse and IntelliJ, an annotation in the bottom right of the editor will have a link to a group.
+- In Eclipse and IntelliJ, an annotation in the bottom right of the editor will have a link to join the host.

-- In VS Code, click the Editing alone status bar item to bring up the Join others action.
+- In VS Code, click the Editing alone status bar item to bring up the Join and code with others action.

-* Participants are placed in the largest group in the session.
-If all groups are the same size, they join the host’s group.
+* Participants join the room with the largest number of developers.
+If all rooms are the same size, they join the host’s room.

 Coding alone is similar to coding in a regular IDE.
 The developer alone decides which files to browse or edit.
 Other members of the session are not disrupted, nor do they follow along as the developer opens new files and makes edits.